nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] disallow changinc mutability when casting references
+- [ ] indexing a reference to an array returns a reference to the element
 - [ ] flow analysis
-- [ ] take into account side effects of expressions when removing code in optimizations
 - [ ] parallelize function IR code optimization since functions are independent from each other
 - [ ] eventually, implement compiler directives
 - [ ] eventually, add better type inference for array elements